-You can heat wrap your exhaust to protect components from excessive heat, to hide dents in the pipe or just because it looks cool!
-Whatever the reason, it’s easy peasy to do, it just takes a little preparation and patience.
-Follow these nine steps below and you’ll have a quality wrapped pipe in no time.
+You can heat wrap your motorcycle exhaust to protect components from excessive heat, to hide dents in the pipe or just because it looks cool.
+Whatever the reason, it’s easy to do and just takes a little preparation and patience.
+Follow these nine steps and you’ll have a quality wrapped bike pipe in no time.

 Get everything ready before you start as you won’t want this job to drag out.
 This includes the wrap (we got our G-Force black wrap from Textile Technologies, where there’s an online calculator to determine the amount of wrap you’ll need), heat wrap insulation tape, silicone spray paint for heat wrapping, scissors, stainless steel jubilee clips, a bucket of cold water, very old clothes you don’t mind chucking, gloves and a disposable ground sheet.
 Don’t get the wrap out just yet.

 Plan your wrap carefully

 Think about where you are going to start, stop and clip up.
 This exhaust has a break where another header pipe slots into, so it needs to be clipped at the connection point, and the two header pipes need to be wrapped separately, which will allow the exhaust to be removed in future without cutting the heat wrap.
 If your exhaust has any fixing brackets then think how you’re going to wrap around them.
 Once satisfied, wash the exhaust and scrub away any blemishes.